This biography is dedicated to the Grandfather I never knew.

 1934 would have been an extremely rough year for Lyle.
 He was legally a man at 18 years of age and his world has just been torn apart.
 He lost his father, his stepmother moved, and his siblings were sent to Roulette, PA to live with family.
 Many people would have easily been overcome with depression and acted out at that age.
 Lyle could have easily gone down the wrong path.
 Lyle persevered through it all and came out as a stronger person.
 Lyle was driven to make something of himself.

-Since the family Commercial Truck was totaled and his stepmother Olive Corsaw Van Volkenburg left the area, Lyle had no means to keep the Ice Station Business going.
-Lyle moved in with his grandparents Daniel E. and Pluma Baker at 47 College Street, Buffalo, NY.
+Since the family Commercial Truck has been totaled and his stepmother Olive Corsaw Van Volkenburg left the area, Lyle had no means to keep the Ice Station Business going.
+Lyle moved in with his grandparents, Daniel E. Baker and wife Pluma Baker at 47 College Street, Buffalo, NY.
 He lived there for the next 3 years from 1934 to 1937.
-He worked, went to church, and visited his sisters in Roulette.
+He worked, went to church, and continued visiting his sisters in Roulette.

 Lyle Van Volkenburg worked for Dupont as a Cellophane technician for the next few years.
 He worked at the Yerkes Plant in Tonawanda, NY.
 The cellophane business really ramped up when the threat of war was percolating prior to 1939.
 Dupont made cellophane to package and keep military rations fresh.
 Daniel Kept this job at Dupont for the next few years.
 He would need it.